 Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

-Subsections applicable to this service fully attained. -- --
+There is governance commitment to minimise restraint use in their facilities.
 Restraint minimisation and safe practice policies and procedures are in place.
 Restraint minimisation is overseen by the restraint coordinator.
-At the time of the audit, the facility was restraint free other than the environmental restraint forming part of the dementia unit.
-The service has a commitment to eliminating restraint, which would only be used as a last resort when all other options have been explored.
+At the time of the audit, the facility was restraint free.
+The service has a commitment to maintain a restraint-free environment.
 Staff receive education in restraint minimisation and challenging behaviour.
-Restraint, including alternatives to its use, are discussed at staff meetings.
+Clinical reviews of residents are completed to include alternatives strategies to restraint use and these are discussed with staff.